Multimedia installation, 2017

 Besides all of that, the scenes from Advent were exhibited using the photographs and the video recorded at dawn, emphasizing again the absurdity of the whole spectacle.

 The piece about Dubrovnik is produced in collaboration with Art radionica Lazareti (Art Workshop Lazareti).
 The curator of the exhibition in Forum Gallery is Antun Maračić.
-Other associates: Iva Ivan (sound and picture editing), Srđan Popović and Marina Redžepović (narrators), Dražen Žerjav (photographer for Conquest), Filip, Fran, and Tamara (taking part in Conquest).
+Other associates: Iva Ivan (sound and picture editing), Srđan Popović and Marina Redžepović (narrators).